Holidays In Balearic Islands

 Balearic Islands Holidays at a glance

-Mix it up in the Balearics because there’s not only sun, sea and sand but much more to discover around the eye-wateringly beautiful Islands.
+Mix it up in the Balearics because there’s not only sun, sea and sand but much more to discover around these eye-wateringly beautiful Islands.

-Whether it’s a luxury retreat in Ibiza’s trendy old town or a family-friendly package break in Alcudia, Olympic Holidays has an inspired choice of irresistible best-value holidays.
+Whether it’s a luxury retreat in Ibiza’s trendy old town, a bargain beach break in Menorca or a family-friendly package holiday in Majorca, Olympic Holidays has an inspired choice of irresistible best-value holidays.
 Choose from adults-only resorts for grown-up ‘me-time’ and pampering or hotels with children’s clubs and an array of swimming pools for super splashy fun.

 A range of all-inclusive packages is also available so families, friends and couples can plan ahead by placing a low deposit to the secure their 2016 holiday.